Jagath Chamila: Family

-Chamila was born on 6 June 1972.
+Jagath Chamila was born on 6 June 1972.
 His father, Tinil Fernando, was a school principal and his mother, Veenal Biatrice, is a housewife.
-He has two brothers, Ajith Tinil and Prasad Saman, and one, sister Nirosha Shayamali.
+He has two brothers, Ajith Tinil and Prasad Saman, and one sister, Nirosha Shayamali.
 Chamila is married to Piyumi Uthpala Dharmasri and they have one son, Pansilu Pavan, and one daughter, Venuri Kinara.
-Piyumi is the daughter of the film-maker Vijaya Dharmasri.
+Piyumi is the daughter of the Director Vijaya Dharmasri.

 Career

 Chamila's career as an actor started with stage dramas at school while he was a student at Prince of Wales' College, Moratuwa.
 After taking part in the school drama Samanala Kanda in 1986, he able to win the Best Actor awards in the inter-school drama competition from 1990 to 1992.
-He made his first film appearance in 1992 inGurugedara (Teacher's Home), directed by Vijaya Dharmasiri.
+He made his first film appearance in 1992 in Gurugedara (Teacher's Home), directed by Vijaya Dharmasiri.
 He won the Best Actor award for his role in Sunil Chandrasiri's play Don Juan at the State Drama Festival in 2005.
 In 2013, he won the best actor's award for his leading role in Sameege Kathawa (Sam's Story) at the New York City International Film festival in New York.